redbooth/aerofs-sdk-python/examples/authentication.md

 # Authentication

-There are two methods of authentication supported by the AeroFS API: individual access tokens and app tokens generated through OAUTH.
+There are two methods of authentication supported by the AeroFS API: individual access tokens and app tokens generated through OAuth.

 For the former, each user may find their token in the AeroFS web client.
 This token should automatically have full API access, with permissions for every